Renan Santos

-Renan Antônio Ferreira dos Santos, known as Renan Santos (born February 14, 1984), is a Brazilian political activist, entrepreneur, and politician.
-He co-founded the Free Brazil Movement in 2014 and is the current president of Mission.
+Renan Antônio Ferreira dos Santos (born February 15, 1984) is a Brazilian political activist, entrepreneur, musician, and politician.
+He co-founded the Free Brazil Movement in 2014 and is the current president of the Mission Party.
+Placing himself as an alternative right-wing figure, he is a candidate in the 2026 Brazilian presidential election.

 Early life and activism

-Santos was born on February 14, 1984, in Vinhedo, São Paulo.
+Santos was born on February 14, 1984, in São Paulo, São Paulo.
 He attended the Law School of the University of São Paulo, but ended up quitting it, although he was intensely involved in student politics during the period.
 He was a member of the Brazilian Social Democracy Party from 2010 to 2015.
-In his hometown, alongside other people, he founded the "Renew Vinhedo Movement", a young libertarian activist group, whose main characteristic was the use of the internet and an irreverent aesthetic to address their issues.
-The movement had connections with the political group of the city's former mayor, Milton Serafim, and his successor, Jaime Cruz, as well as councilor Rubens Alves, who was the father of one of its members.
+In Vinhedo, alongside other people, he founded the "Renew Vinhedo Movement", a young libertarian activist group, whose main characteristic was the use of the internet and an irreverent aesthetic to address their issues.
+The movement had connections with the political group of the former mayor of Vinhedo, Milton Serafim, and his successor, Jaime Cruz, as well as councilor Rubens Alves, who was the father of one of its members.

 In that same year, members of the Renew Vinhedo Movement, including Santos, joined members of the group known as Students for Freedom and founded the Free Brazil Movement, based on common dissatisfaction with Dilma Rousseff's victory in that year's presidential election.